PhoenixTales/phoenix-docs/mechanics/multiplayer.md

 **Author:** Flosha
 **Dated:** 03.11.2022

-The Phoenix multiplayer is divided into 3 sections, that can be chosen form the Multiplayer menu.
-The *Story-Coop* for up to 5 players, regular (Team) *Deathmatch* and what we call *Scenarios*.

-## Story Coop

-The story coop with up to 5 players makes it possible to play the game with the main player character (the Hero) and one or all of the four friends (Diego, Lester, Milten & Gorn).

-But the special thing is that most of the dialogues and missions known from the Singleplayer remain to be exclusive missions for the Hero.
-The other player characters each spawn at different locations and get missions on their own; in course of the story they can accompany the main player on his missions (like on the focus search or into the temple), but in the meanwhile there will be things to do that we have written for them specifically.
-Each of the friends will have dialogues and missions different from the dialogues and missions that are available to the other friends.

-We call these the "friend plots" and they will correspond to the events the player knows from the main plot and will fill gaps like: What did Diego do in the meanwhile?
-Why was he here?
-In some cases the Singleplayer will left the player with some unanswered questions which are to be answered in the Coop by playing with the four friends.

 For this to be realised, it has also to be possible for player characters to speak with each other; where the friends are usually saying the dialogues that are known from the singleplayer.